-Governor Newsom proposes requiring LEAs to set specific goals in their LCAPs for improved performance for student groups and schools receiving the lowest performance level on one or more indicators on the California School Dashboard.
+The final 2023-2024 state budget includes Governor Newsom’s LCFF accountability improvements and requires LEAs to plan actions specific to student groups and schools receiving the lowest performance level on one or more indicators on the California School Dashboard.
 LEAs must also specify the actions and funding that they will use to achieve those goals.

-The budget will also designate two to four LEAs as “equity leads” to help other LEAs analyze which programs and practices are most effective in meeting the needs of all students and addressing racial disparities.
+The budget also designates two to four LEAs as “equity leads” to help other LEAs determine which programs and practices are most effective in meeting the needs of all students and addressing racial disparities.

-Together, all of these changes will place greater emphasis on closing gaps in opportunity and achievement for low-income students of color.
+Together, these changes will place greater emphasis on closing gaps in opportunity and achievement for low-income students of color.

 * Local Educational Agencies (LEAs) are governmental entities responsible for operating public K-12 schools.
 They are most typically school districts, but can also include county offices of education, charter schools or charter school networks, or alternative schools.

-The Black in School Coalition has proposed an alternative that will instead provide extra funding to LEAs according to student performance, a concept borrowed from Assembly Bill 2774 (Weber), a popular bill tabled in 2022.
-This proposal will provide extra money to LEAs based on the number of students who belong to the student groups most in need of support that do not already receive it.
-According to estimates from the Black in School Coalition, 90 percent of the extra funding would go to LEAs for Black students and 10 percent for Native American students, based on the numbers of students in these groups.
-The Black in School Coalition estimates that if their alternative were to be adopted, at least 73 percent of California’s Black students attend a school that would receive extra funding, in comparison with the equity multiplier’s 7 percent.
+The Black in School Coalition proposed an alternative that would have provided extra funding to LEAs according to student performance, a concept borrowed from Assembly Bill 2774 (Weber), a popular bill tabled in 2022.
+According to estimates from the Black in School Coalition, 90 percent of the extra funding would have gone to LEAs for Black students and 10 percent for Native American students, based on the numbers of students in these groups.

 SB 274 (Skinner) Eliminates Willful Defiance in TK-12 Suspension and Expulsion – In transitional kindergarten (TK) through grade 12 education, grounds for willful defiance suspensions are ambiguous and often left to subjective determinations, opening the door to racial bias.
 Suspensions for willful defiance commonly occur without consideration of the root causes behind the student’s behavior and have been applied disproportionately to students of color.